 - Remove background noise in Premiere Pro using the Essential Sound Panel – Advanced.

 Firstly we advise you to create the best possible recording environment when you are filming your latest scene, prevention is important!
 Try removing any potential pieces of equipment that may cause additional background noise whilst you film.

-Even when you set up your film set with the least possible of additional background noise, chances are when you playback your audio you’ll have that unwanted static feedback.
+Even when you set up your film set with the least possible additional background noise, chances are when you playback your audio you’ll have that unwanted static feedback.
 However!
 Don’t fear, this is the good part.
 Here’s how to remove background noise using the DeNoiser effect.

 Firstly, open up Adobe Premiere Pro.
 Select the footage you wish to remove any additional static noise from.